certeu/morio/clients/linux/etc/morio/metrics/module-templates.d/README.md

 ## Morio templates

-We do not keep these tempaltes in the main Morio repository.
-Instead, we have the [morio-templates](https://github.com/certeu/morio-templates) repository where we curate various templates.
+We do not keep these templates in the main Morio repository.
+Instead, we use the [morio-templates](https://github.com/certeu/morio-templates) repository where we curate various templates.